1kohei1/sd-scheduler/memo.md

 - [ ] Log email fail/success
 - [ ] Use production ready session store (v3)
 - [ ] Maybe MLab sandbox should not be enough for the project.
 Think other way to store session free
+- [ ] Find a way to read cookies from the server side since index constructor is executed on the server side

 NOTES: